 I am a Marie Skłodowska-Curie Fellow at the Department of History and Human Rights Studies at Lund University.
 My project, "ScanRights," examines the role of socio-economic human rights in Scandinavian diplomacy at the United Nations, 1970-2000.

 Previously, I was a Carlsberg Foundation postdoc at Georgetown University (2017-2019) after receiving my PhD in History from the University of Southern Denmark (2017).
-Other past affiliations include visiting scholar at the University of California, Berkeley, guest researcher at the Danish Institute for International Studies, and HIA-Lantos Congressional Fellow in the House Foreign Affairs Committee of the US Congress.
-I have taught at the University of Copenhagen and the University of Southern Denmark and I frequently contribute commentary on US politics in Danish media.
+I've also been a visiting scholar at the University of California, Berkeley, a guest researcher at the Danish Institute for International Studies, and a HIA-Lantos Congressional Fellow in the House Foreign Affairs Committee of the US Congress.
+I have taught at the University of Copenhagen and the University of Southern Denmark and frequently contribute commentary on US politics in Danish media.